Geometry

 Depth

-Changes the size of the bevel.
+The size of the cross section.

 ../../../_images/modeling_curves_properties_geometry_bevel-depth.png